ATHenkel/electrolyzerSchedulingMAS/README.md

 ## Features

 - **Decentralized Scheduling:** The model employs a decentralized ADMM approach for scheduling, allowing for efficient and adaptive operation of modular electrolysis plants.
-- **Optimization:** The model minimizes the levelized cost of hydrogen (LCOH) while meeting demand and considering various operational constraints.
+- **Optimization:** The model minimizes the marginal levelized cost of hydrogen (mLCOH) while meeting demand and considering various operational constraints.
 - **Scalability:** Demonstrates scalability by adapting to an increasing number of electrolysis PEAs without manual configuration effort.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)